Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Moduli stack of quasi--admissible odd--degree hyperelliptic genus fibrations over

 Since $B$ does not contain any irreducible component of geometric fibers of $h$ (as any geometric fiber of $h \circ f$ is reduced), above implies that the multiplicity of $B$ at any geometric point is at most 2.
 Thus, the support of $B$ possibly admits plane double point curve singularities, \'etale locally of the form $y^2-x^m=0$ with $m \in \N_{\ge 2}$, on the geometrically reduced locus of $B$, and is smooth elsewhere.
 Those singularities are in fact $A_{m-1}$ (curve) singularities. \end{exmp}

 Example~\ref{eg:sstab_hyp_sing_P1} and \ref{eg:branch_div} illustrate that a general stable odd hyperelliptic genus $g$ model often gives a mildly singular $\Pb^1$-fibration and mildly singular branch divisor on it.
 On the other hand, we could instead consider the hyperelliptic fibrations with smooth $\Pb^1$-bundle $H$, but with $X$ and the branch divisor having worse singularities.
 Then, each fiber of $X$ is irreducible and is a double cover of $\Pb^1$ branched over $2g+2$ number of points, where many of these points could collide.
 For instance, if $l$ branch points collide, then the preimage has $A_{l-1}$-singularity on the fiber, given \'etale locally by an equation $y^2-x^l=0$ .
-Such a curve is called the quasi-admissible hyperelliptic curve, defined in Definition~\ref{def:qadm_hyp}.
-Quasi-admissible hyperelliptic curves over $\Pb^1_K$ (which are non-isotrivial) are equivalent to the following:
+Such a curve is called the quasi--admissible hyperelliptic curve, defined in Definition~\ref{def:qadm_hyp}.
+Quasi--admissible hyperelliptic curves over $\Pb^1_K$ (which are non-isotrivial) are equivalent to the following:

-\begin{defn} A hyperelliptic fibration $(X,H,h,f,s,s')$ is \emph{quasi-admissible} if for every geometric point $c \in C$, $f$ restricted to the fibers of $X$ and $H$ is quasi-admissible.
+\begin{defn} A hyperelliptic fibration $(X,H,h,f,s,s')$ is \emph{quasi--admissible} if for every geometric point $c \in C$, $f$ restricted to the fibers of $X$ and $H$ is quasi--admissible.
 We assume that $X$ is not isotrivial over $\Pb^1$, i.e., all geometric fibers are isomorphic. \end{defn}

-\begin{rmk} Observe that the Definitions~\ref{def:rational_fib}, \ref{def:hypell_fib}, \ref{def:qstb_hypfib}, and \ref{def:qadm_fib} should be interpreted as rational / hyperelliptic / stable / quasi-admissible curves over $\Pb^1_K$, instead of a point $\Spec~K$ (just as in Definition~\ref{def:qadm_hyp}).
+\begin{rmk} Observe that the Definitions~\ref{def:rational_fib}, \ref{def:hypell_fib}, \ref{def:qstb_hypfib}, and \ref{def:qadm_fib} should be interpreted as rational / hyperelliptic / stable / quasi--admissible curves over $\Pb^1_K$, instead of a point $\Spec~K$ (just as in Definition~\ref{def:qadm_hyp}).
 Thus, these definitions can be extended to corresponding curves over a general scheme $T$, assuming that any geometric point $t$ of $T$ has the property that the characteristic of the residue field is 0 or larger than $2g+1$ (when instead $g=1$, the standard definition of semistable over $T$ is more delicate whenever the characteristic of geometric point is 2 or 3, and is not analogous to the definitions proposed in this paper). \end{rmk}